RWS/studio-api-docs/apiconcepts/filetypesupport/processing_inline_tags.md

     return segment;
 }
 ```
-***

-Add the Helper Function for Generating Text
+## Add the Helper Function for Generating Text
---

-For convenience reasons, 'outsource' the generation of text items to a separate helper function, which looks as shown below:
+Create a separate helper function to generate text items for convenience:

 # [C#](#tab/tabid-3)
 ```cs